New “no dig” beds at Willowhill

 by Eric Wright and Sally Lorimore, Garden Owners at Willowhill Garden in Fife

 We are creating another planting area in 2023 using the no dig method.
-There is much evidence that both vegetables and flower borders can benefit from this style of gardening: soil degradation, erosion and loss of soil carbon is reduced and invertebrate diversity, water retention and soil fertility is increased.
+There is much evidence that both vegetables and flower borders can benefit from this style of gardening: soil degradation, erosion and loss of soil carbon is reduced and invertebrate diversity, water retention and soil fertility are increased.

 In 2019/2020 we trialled the no-dig approach on a grassy area of the field.
 We planted the area with the smallest amounts of plant material possible to minimise soil disturbance and reduce stress on establishing plants.
 Some new plants were purchased but we propagated most from garden divisions or from seed.
-We heavily mulched with three inches of composted bark to reduce weeding and conserve water.
+We heavily mulched with 75mm of composted bark to reduce weeding and conserve water.

-We were impressed by the results; the next year the plants grew well and the limited soil disturbance/ deep mulching has produced little weeding over 3 growing seasons.
+We were impressed by the results; the next year the plants grew well and the limited soil disturbance/ deep mulching has produced little weeding over three growing seasons.
 We top up the mulch every 2-3 years and regularly check for and remove weed seedlings that appear occasionally.

 For our new project in 2022/2023 we are extending plantings using the ‘no dig’ approach adjacent to an existing conventionally dug border.
 A stone potting shed built with field stone and other recycled sandstone as well as other structural elements-gravel paths edged with recycled whinstone, hedging and an existing wall are integral to the overall design.